Most of Your Child’s bones and organs are almost fully developed.

 Genitals: In most baby boys, the testes are now arriving at their final home, the scrotum.

 Your uterus will start getting ready for labor, so you may start getting frequent, painful, and longer-lasting contractions.

 Colostrum: Your breast may soon have a thick yellowish discharge called colostrum.
 Colostrum is the first food a baby gets after birth.
 It is filled with antibodies and important nutrients that help Your Child build strong immunity.
 You may need to get a pad to avoid wetting your clothes.

 Contractions: The contractions are going to start getting more frequent, longer-lasting, and more painful — it is your uterus preparing itself to give birth.
 Some moms feel these early contractions in the form of light hardening of their belly.

 Between weeks 35 and 37 of your pregnancy, you will be recommended to get tested for group B streptococcus bacteria.

 Group B Strep Test: A swab of the vagina and rectum will be taken and sent to a lab for testing.
 About 25% of all healthy women carry this bacteria, and, usually, it’s harmless, but in newborns, it can cause life-threatening complications, such as meningitis, pneumonia, or blood poisoning.

 To prevent the baby from getting infected during a vaginal delivery, antibiotics will be given during labor.

-Undescended testicles: If you expect a boy and Your Baby is diagnosed as undescended testicles, ask your doctor how often Your Baby will need to be examined during the first month after birth.
+Undescended testicles: If you expect a boy and Your Child is diagnosed as undescended testicles, ask your doctor how often Your Child will need to be examined during the first month after birth.